sunanth123/pypixelator/README.md

 pypixelator works by leveraging a basic image library (pillow) that extracts dynamic images from different image files (i.e .png, .jpeg) and iterating through the respective pixels in order to alter the image as desired.
 The graphic user interface has been created using the Tkinter library in python.

 ## How to Build:
-Clone or Download this repository ony your machine
+Clone or Download this repository on your machine
 ```
 git clone https://github.com/sunanth123/pypixelator.git
 ```